Policies and Procedures

 4. Lateness: As a part of our distraction-free environment (and as a basic standard of professionalism), the Writing Center does not tolerate lateness.
 If you are more than five minutes late for a tutoring session, you will be marked as a no-show for that appointment, and the tutor you were scheduled to work with will move on to another task.
 If you arrive late for a workshop, you will not be admitted into the workshop room.

-5. Frequency of Appointments: For in-person tutoring, you can schedule one 30-minute tutoring appointment per day, with a maximum of two in-person appointments made in advance per week.
-Hour-long appointments are available if you have accommodations for extended tutoring time from the AEC or if you are a graduate-level student working on a large project.
+5. Frequency of Appointments: You can schedule one 45-minute tutoring appointment per day, with a maximum of two appointments being made in advance per week.
+These appointments can either be online or in person.

 If you cannot make your scheduled appointment, you must cancel before the appointment is scheduled to begin.
 If you miss two appointments in one semester without cancelling in advance, you will be blocked from the online scheduling system.
-You will then be limited to using only our drop-in services for the rest of the semester (either at our in-person drop-in location in Clark Hall 126 or through our online "Ask a Tutor" live chat service).
-Note that drop-in sessions cannot be made in advance and may not always be available, especially during peak hours.
-Every student is limited to one in-person drop-in session per day.
+You will then be limited to using only our drop-in service for the rest of the semester.
+Note that drop-in sessions cannot be scheduled in advance and may not always be available, especially during peak hours.
+Every student is limited to one drop-in session per day.

 1. The Writing Center is not an editing or proofreading service.
 Writing tutors will not write your papers for you or perform line-by-line editing.
 You cannot leave a paper to be corrected by a tutor.
 You must be present and prepared to learn--tutoring is a collaborative process.